robjacob/pad/README.md

 ### View:

-Press View button = displays the scratchpads that are near to current brain state.
+Press View button = displays the scratchpads ordered by distance to current brain state.

 Avoid biofeedback effect, where the 2 peripheral windows